 Key Takeaways

-• The Leatherman Wave+ is the best all-around multi-tool for most preppers — proven, repairable, and versatile across EDC, vehicle kits, and bug-out bags.
+- The Leatherman Wave+ — around $90–$110 — is the best all-around multi-tool for most preppers, proven across EDC, vehicle kits, and bug-out bags over years of hard field use.

-• Prioritize pliers, a plain-edge blade, drivers, wire cutters, and scissors — these five tools handle 90% of emergency repair and survival tasks.
+- Focus on five core tools first: pliers, a plain-edge blade, screwdrivers, wire cutters, and scissors — these handle 90% of real emergency tasks.

-• Budget options like the Gerber Suspension-NXT work well as backups or starter tools — you don't need to spend $100+ to get started.
+- Budget tools like the Gerber Suspension-NXT ($30–$40) work well as backups or starter tools — don't let price stop you from getting started.

 Best Multi-Tools for Preppers: Top Survival Picks